 Trading financial instruments involves an element of risk.
 The value of your investment may fall as well as rise and you may get back less than your initial investment, and in some cases, you may lose your entire initial investment.
 Past performance of an Instrument is not an indication of its future performance.

 We offer a non-advised (execution-only) order transmission service in shares and fractions of shares ("fractional shares") and therefore we do not offer any advice or provide you with any recommendations regarding the appropriateness of any particular Instrument.
+In these Terms, we use the word “shares” to refer to whole shares.
 In the provision of our services to you, we are not required to assess the appropriateness of the Instrument or service offered to you, and as a result you do not benefit from the protection of the FCA's rules on assessing appropriateness.
 Whilst we may from time to time provide you with factual information about Instruments, this information is not, and should not be interpreted as, advice, and any decision to submit Orders is made solely by you.
 If you are uncertain as to whether any particular Instrument is suitable and/or appropriate for your individual circumstances or needs, you should seek independent professional advice.

 Where your Instrument is a share in a company, you own a portion of the issuing company's share capital, with your ownership interest determined by the number of shares you own as a percentage of the total issued share capital of that company.
 You should be aware that the insolvency of a company may drastically reduce the value of its shares, potentially risking the loss of your entire investment.
 Typically ordinary shareholders rank lowest in the order of priority of repayment in the event of a company's insolvency, meaning the company may have exhausted the value of its available assets in paying other creditors by that time it comes to paying its shareholders, increasing the risk that shareholders will not receive any money from the company for their shares.